Napchat/microblog/README.md

 extensions:
 -----------------------
 1. Flask-WhooshAlchemy: It integrates a Whoosh database with Flask_SQLAlchemy models, we use the extension to implement our text searching.
-2. Flask-WTF:
+2. Flask-WTF: Forms
-3. Flask-Login:
+3. Flask-Login: Login sys
-4. Flask-OpenID:
+4. Flask-OpenID: OpenID server
-5. sqlalchemy-migrate:
+5. sqlalchemy-migrate: database migration
-6. Flask-Babel:
+6. Flask-Babel: l18n and L10n, to translate application into different language
 7. coverage: